 Prevent the oil from oxidizing.
 A blackhead is simply oil that has oxidized and turned black, so if you can prevent the oil from oxidizing, the oil will not turn black (or at least as quickly).

 Antioxidants used in skin care products have many benefits such as encouraging collagen production, lightening discoloration (brown spots) and slowing down the production of skin-damaging free radicals, but one surprising benefit is their ability to prevent oil from oxidizing, hence the name antioxidants meaning ‘anti oxidation’ Here’s an example of how antioxidants prevent oxidation.
 You know when you cut an apple into slices and after a while it turns brown?
 What would you do to prevent it from turning brown (oxidizing)?
 Simple…just squeeze lemon juice, which is high in vitamin C, onto the apple and the apple will not turn brown as quickly.
 Well the same rules apply to the skin and blackheads.
 Now I can’t speak for all antioxidant products but I can tell you for certain, our Vitamin C & E Treatment uses three forms of stable, no-sting Vitamin C which makes this product not only suitable for preventing blackheads, but for sensitive skin too.
+Check out this experiment I did with an apple!

 Tip: Do not use Vitamin C products if the color has started to turn brown as this is an indication the Vitamin C is oxidizing.
 Also, the darker the color of the product (such as dark orange or light brown), the less Vitamin C is available in the formula so it’s not giving your skin the best antioxidant protection your skin needs to lessen the appearance of wrinkles—or reduce blackheads.